Forests Information Page header

 • A 2016 PWC report found that native forestry is in decline, that hardwood plantation provides “proportionally greater value”, and that it takes 10-20x as much investment to provide a native forestry job compared to non-native logging or services jobs.

-Taxpayers are supporting forest destruction
+Taxpayers supported forest destruction

 The Age, reporting on VicForests financials, noted a $4.7m loss despite “selling $84 of forest products,” and an $18m public subsidy.
 VicForests blamed ongoing lawsuits and bushfires: “an unprecedented number of court challenges from community environment groups and the destruction of timber in the Black Summer bushfires.”

-Michael West Media reports that despite large sales of forest products and secure contracts, VicForests losses are growing.
+Michael West Media reported that despite large sales of forest products and secure contracts, VicForests losses kept on growing.
 The last time they made a profit was 2016.
 “VicForests’ balance sheet is only helped by “other income from Victorian government entities”, which this year exceeded $18 million.
 These payments are largely grants for VicForests’ role in the Leadbeater’s possum recovery program … which VicForests actively flouts.
 This transfer of wealth from the public to the forestry industry doesn’t even achieve the protection of threatened species which it claims.”

 Michael West Media concludes that Victorians suffer three types of losses from VicForests – our financial burden is added to by biodiversity losses which are “equally significant”, and note that logging increases fire burden “making rural community less safe.”